Resolution of The Linear-Bounded Automata Question: Preliminaries

-The computational modes discussed in this work are {\it Turing machine} and {\it linear-bounded automata}.
-We first give the formal description of {\it Turing machine} in the following.
-For other standard description of on-line Turing machines we refer the readers to Hopcroft and Ullman's book \cite{HU69,AHU74,HU79}.
+Throughout the paper, the computational modes used are {\it Turing machines} and {\it linear-bounded automata}.
+We follow the definition of a Turing machine given in the standard textbook \cite{AHU74} and redefine the {\it linear-bounded automata} as per the notion of {\it space-bounded Turing machine}.